gravinamike/rig/README.md

 * **Reciprocal Direction**
 In rare cases, a Direction can be its own Opposite Direction.
-A good example is the root Direction, "is related to", since by definition, if one Thing is related to a second Thing, then the second Thing is also related to the first).
+A good example is the root Direction, "is related to", since by definition, if one Thing is related to a second Thing, then the second Thing is also related to the first.
 A Direction that is its own Opposite Direction is called a "Reciprocal Direction".

 * **Space**: